Apple TV (device): Accessibility

-Since tvOS and watchOS are based on iOS, they have inherited many of the accessibility features of iOS and macOS and are compatible with Apple's entire product line including the Apple Watch as a remote controller for the Apple TV. tvOS includes the Apple technologies of VoiceOver, Zoom, and Siri to help the blind and those with low vision.
-Pairing a Wireless keyboard with the tvOS on the Apple TV enables another accessibility feature that also is an incorporation of VoiceOver.
-When typing, VoiceOver mirrors with an audio voice, each character pressed on the keyboard and repeated again when it is entered.
-The Apple TV HD and later can also work with the Apple Wireless Keyboard or the Apple Magic Keyboard.
+tvOS inherits many of the accessibility features of iOS and macOS and is compatible with Apple's entire product line including the Apple Watch as a remote. tvOS includes VoiceOver, Zoom, and Siri as tools to assist users with low vision.
+When a wireless keyboard is paired, VoiceOver provides audio feedback by speaking each character as it is typed.
+Apple TV is compatible with the Apple Wireless Keyboard and the Apple Magic Keyboard.

-Apple TV with and without tvOS supports closed captioning, so the deaf or hard of hearing can properly watch TV episodes and feature-length movies.
-Compatible episodes and movies are denoted with a CC (closed captioning) or SDH (Descriptive Audio) icon in the iTunes Store either on the Apple TV or in iTunes itself.
-The viewer can customize the captions in episodes or movies with styles and fonts that are more conducive to their hearing and/or visual impairment.
+Apple TV supports closed captioning.
+Compatible episodes and movies are denoted with a CC (closed captioning) or SDH (Descriptive Audio) icon in the iTunes Store either on the Apple TV or in iTunes.
+The viewer can customize the styles and fonts of captions according to their preferences and needs.
 Apple's Remote app on iOS devices allows control of the Apple TV from an iPhone, iPad or iPod Touch.

 Restrictions

-Similar to Google's redesign of YouTube, Apple has restricted access to most viewed charts on movies and podcasts.
+Apple restricts access to most viewed charts on movies and podcasts.
 They are replaced by "Top Movies", "Top Podcasts", and "Editor's Picks".
-Parental controls allow consumers to limit access to Internet media service content via "Restrictions" settings; individual services can be turned off (e.g., to reduce clutter), icons can be rearranged via the tap-and-hold technique à la iOS.
+Parental controls can limit access to content via "Restrictions" settings; individual services can be turned off.
 Internet media is split into four categories: "Internet Photos", "YouTube", "Podcasts", and "Purchase and Rental".
 Each of the categories is configured by a parental control of "Show", "Hide" or "Ask" to prompt for a 4-digit PIN.
-In addition, movies, TV shows, music and podcasts can be restricted by rating.
+In addition, media can be restricted by rating.